Redemption Rights - 3 Things to Know about Redemption Rights in Term Sheets

 The Majority Vote

-Most experts agree that even though redemption rights are designed to protect investors, they still need to be created in such a way as to provide an additional level of protection to the business, as well.
+Most experts agree that even though redemption rights are designed to protect investors, they still need to be created in a way as to provide an additional level of protection to the business.
 Many businesses that are successful enough to push forward but not quite powerful enough to go public (or attractive enough to be bought out) often run into issues where redemption rights can suddenly mean that the house of cards comes toppling down.

 In this type of situation, it is always recommended that terms be drafted that require redemption rights to have a majority vote from all of your preferred shareholders before they can actually move forward.
 At the very least, this can help significantly delay a blow that could mean the end of everything that you've already worked so hard to build in the first place.
 It can also buy you a little bit more time to make some serious changes or progress if possible.